U.S. officials worry over South Sudan violence, may cut aid

 At least 1,000 people have been killed, more than 200,000 people have been displaced, and South Sudan's oil exports have plummeted, adding to instability in the entire region.

-Congressional aides said the administration was considering a range of options for addressing the crisis - including providing assistance to Ugandan and Kenyan authorities as they support South Sudan's government and helping the United Nations to protect more civilians.

-Senators expressed concern about the possibility of human rights violations, genocide or other atrocities, as well as the risks to international security if South Sudan becomes a failed state and potential haven for terrorist groups.
+Senators expressed concern about the possibility of human rights violations, genocide or other atrocities, as well as the risks to international security if South Sudan becomes a failed state.

-"At the end of the day, there's only one option," said Democratic Senator Robert Menendez, chairman of the Senate Foreign Relations Committee. "...
-All parties must make serious efforts to seek an inclusive political solution."

 The House of Representatives Foreign Affairs Committee has scheduled its own hearing on South Sudan next week.